Eilou/Low-Level-NN/README.md

 But we can't do this because the dimensions don't match up.
 So instead we move about (and occasionally transpose) the matrices so they do actually match up.

+Also worth noting that when we do the partial derivative of a transposed matrix, we drop the transposition in the coefficient (I think) because it now is unaffected by, in this case, the the matrix $A_1$

 $$
 \begin{aligned}
 dA_1 &= W_2 \cdot dnet2